VijayarajParamasivam/Eterna-Freelance-work/README.md

-# Eterna - Overview
-Eterna is a minimalistic smart timepiece that blends design, emotion, and technology.
-I built its full embedded control system and Bluetooth app integration as a freelance founding developer.

 # 🕰️ Eterna – A Symbolic Timepiece for Mindful Living

 **Eterna** is an innovative fusion of art, engineering, and emotional design, developed for Eleven11 — a lifestyle brand focused on enhancing the human experience through meaningful products.
-As a freelance embedded systems and software developer, I contributed to building the first production-ready version of this unique device.
+I as the founding developer, contributed to building the first production-ready version of this unique device.

 ---